csudigitalhumanities/cleveland-historical-style-guide/README.md

 Spell out Street, Boulevard, Avenue, etc. in the body of the main text.

+Abbreviate common honorifics such as Mr., Mrs., Ms., Dr., Fr., Sr., and Msgr. in the body of the main text.
+This also applies to the names of saints as used in Catholic church names (e.g. "St. Patrick"), which are abbreviated in the body of the main text – but not in the main title or subtitle (per Section III.B.).

 Refer to Chicago Manual of Style as needed for additional rules.

 ### Using HTML To Format Text